 Step Three: Prevent Future Revocation

-Reinstatement is a costly process for organizations, requiring significant time and resources.
+Reinstatement of a 501(c)(3) is a costly process for organizations, requiring significant time and resources.
 The Board of Directors must establish procedures to ensure future compliance with federal and state requirements.
 While these details are part of the Reasonable Cause Statement, putting them into action is essential.

 Any organization’s 501(c)(3) tax-exempt status can be revoked, even nonprofits that were previously reinstated.
 Following the steps outlined above, a second reinstatement is possible.
 However, the IRS will likely review submitted documents with additional scrutiny to ensure the application and corresponding documents contain zero discrepancies.